nodejs/node/doc/api/worker_threads.md

 [`require('worker_threads').parentPort.postMessage()`][].
 See the [`port.on('message')`][] event for more details.

-All messages sent from the worker thread will be emitted before the [`'exit'` event][] is emitted on the `Worker` object.
+All messages sent from the worker thread are emitted before the [`'exit'` event][] is emitted on the `Worker` object.

 ### Event: `'messageerror'`